UAE warns Qatar to accept demands or face 'divorce'

 The list of 13 demands circulating on social media also says Qatar must cut ties to groups including the Muslim Brotherhood, the Islamic State organisation, Al-Qaeda and Lebanon's Iran-backed Hezbollah movement.

+Although there has yet to be an official reaction to the list from the Doha government, Qatar's Human Rights Committee said the demands represented "gross violations" of basic rights.

+In Qatar, the hashtag "the list is rejected" trended in Arabic on social media.

-"The brother (Qatar) must realise that the solution for its crisis lies not in Tehran or Beirut or Ankara or Western capitals or in media outlets, but in regaining the trust of its neighbours," Gargash said.
+Gargash though urged Qatar to cede to the demands: "The brother (Qatar) must realise that the solution for its crisis lies not in Tehran or Beirut or Ankara or Western capitals or in media outlets, but in regaining the trust of its neighbours," he said.

 Tillerson said on Wednesday that Washington had been pushing for a clear list of grievances that are "reasonable and actionable".